 A key outcome was the establishment of the Aboriginal Program Development Committee, a governance function which is now embedded in the Institute.

-Our consultative approach resulted in the development of culturally appropriate resources that are widely accepted and used by the Aboriginal community in NSW.
-Feedback from an evaluation was positive.
+This consultative approach resulted in the development of culturally appropriate resources that are widely accepted and used by the Aboriginal community in NSW.
+Feedback from an evaluation was positive, and we are considering further opportunities for involvement with the Aboriginal community.

 “I would really love to see more Aboriginal workers specialising in cancer and I think having this resource for Aboriginal workers to provide to community information and speak to families, I think that’s a way to go!”
 Aboriginal Program Development Committee member